 Assistance to the new counties will be available beginning January 11, 2019.
 The new project deadline is September 2021.
 There's no obligation by enrolling in KIITF.
 Enrollment only get's the ball rolling for us to assist you.
 Don't delay, enroll today!

-The ADA's Forestry Division offers their programs to all eligible persons regardless of race, color, national origin, sex, age, or handicap, and are Equal Opportunity Employers.
+The Department's Forestry Division offers their programs to all eligible persons regardless of race, color, national origin, sex, age, or handicap, and are Equal Opportunity Employers.